gynecoloji/pyBigWig_Utils/README.md

 ## 🔬 Overview

-BigWig_Utils provides a robust, production-ready suite of tools for analyzing ChIP-seq, ATAC-seq, Cut&Run-seq and other genomic signal data stored in BigWig format.
+pyBigWig_Utils provides a robust, production-ready suite of tools for analyzing ChIP-seq, ATAC-seq, Cut&Run-seq and other genomic signal data stored in BigWig format.
 Designed with computational biologists in mind, it emphasizes clean code, comprehensive documentation, and biologically relevant analyses.

 ### Key Features